josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🌳_the_lads_are_not_pro_countryside.md

-# 🌳 The lads are not pro-countryside
+# 🌳 The Lads Are Not Pro-Countryside
-**First created:** 2026-01-08 | **Last updated:** 2026-01-08
+**First created:** 2026-01-08 | **Last updated:** 2026-01-25
-*Why “pro-countryside” rhetoric collapses under extraction, development pressure, and infrastructure reality*
+*Why “pro-countryside” rhetoric collapses under extraction, development pressure, and infrastructure reality.*

 ---